 This decadent yet laid-back wedding is designed to feel spontaneous, but the details do in fact require meticulous planning.
-For a relaxed and memorable day make sure you organise everything in advance and hire a fabulous reportage photographer to capture all the magic moments throughout the day.
+For a relaxed and memorable day make sure you organise everything in advance.
+It is also important to hire a fabulous reportage photographer to capture all the magic moments throughout the day.

-Start your day with your mum, sisters or best friend in your favourite city salon getting your hair and nails done while you sip champagne and have your first photos taken.
-Then jump in a taxi to the registry office with your wedding outfit and honeymoon luggage, stopping at a florist to pick a bunch of seasonal flowers for an instant bouquet, with your photographer taking beautiful black and white shots along the way.
+Start your day with your mum, sisters or best friend in your favourite city salon getting your hair and nails done.
+Sip champagne and have your first photos taken.
+Then jump in a taxi to the registry office with your wedding outfit and honeymoon luggage.
+Stop at a florist to pick a bunch of seasonal flowers for an instant bouquet.
+Be sure to have your photographer taking beautiful black and white shots along the way.

 In London, Marylebone registry office (the old Westminster Town Hall) is an impressive building with stone steps and columns on the outside and marble floors, wood panelled walls, gold mirrors and chandeliers within.
 Allow plenty of time to arrive at the registry office so you can use a dressing room to get ready in before your guests arrive.

 This wedding is all about indulging in the finest things in life and that means investing in your outfits.
 Avoid traditional wedding dresses and instead buy a dress from a designer you love, that will look and feel amazing all day.
-Maje’s contemporary take on a classic 1950s style dress combines lace, a full skirt and pockets.
-It’s a steal at £203 and will look stunning during your ceremony, be comfortable at the restaurant, appropriate on the plane and perfect for dinner on the Riviera.
+16Arlington’s Hollywood glam mini dress topped with feathers will feel so fun and chic for your city wedding and will be perfect for dinner on the Riviera.
 Wear your favourite designer shoes as your ‘something old’ and raid your friends’ wardrobes for a beautiful clutch bag for your ‘something borrowed’.
 Then rather than paying for a professional artist, treat yourself to some new make-up and do your own.

 For super-stylish yet quality suits starting at £740 head to Beggar’s Run and encourage your partner to polish a pair of favourite brogues rather than paying for new ones.